gbeckers/Darr/docs/readcode.rst

 Reading data in other environments
 ==================================

 The most important feature that makes Darr stand out for scientific use, is that it is self-documented and includes code to read the array in other analysis platforms.
-This maximizes the chances that your data will be relatively easily accessible in different environments.
-A quick copy-paste from the README.txt file, and you or any one else will be looking at your Python array in, e.g., Matlab, R or Mathematica.
+This maximizes the chances that your data will be accessible to anyone for a long time to come.
+In most cases, a quick copy-paste from the README.txt file will suffice to read your array data in other scientific computing environments.

 Currently, Darr arrays provide read code examples for: